By Jack Norris, Executive Director

 People have always asked us at Vegan Outreach how we know whether leafleting makes a difference.

-We have mainly had anecdotal evidence to provide them, such as the Lives Changed and Recent Feedback pages on our website, which list some of the feedback we receive from people who have changed their diets due to receiving a booklet.
+We have mainly had anecdotal evidence to provide them, such as the Lives Changed page on our website, which shows many people who have changed their diets due to receiving a booklet.

 The impact that can be palpably felt on college campuses when leafleting—by talking to interested students, seeing people reading the booklets, and overhearing people discuss the issue—typically leaves an activist with a strong sense that they have just done a lot of good.
 These feelings are what keep so many leafleters going out day after day.